trendct-data/occupation-wages-states/stories/story_MA.md

 ## Worst paid jobs

-Its lowest-paying jobs include <span class='occ_title_em'>cooks, fast food</span>, <span class='occ_title_em'>counter attendants, cafeteria, food concession, and coffee shop</span>, and <span class='occ_title_em'>umpires, referees, and other sports officials</span>.
+Its lowest-paying jobs include <span class='occ_title_em state'>cooks, fast food</span>, <span class='occ_title_em state'>counter attendants, cafeteria, food concession, and coffee shop</span>, and <span class='occ_title_em state'>umpires, referees, and other sports officials</span>.
 After adjusting for cost of living, those occupational groups make $20,439,  $19,384, and  $27,871, respectively.

-<span class='occ_title_em'>Material moving workers, all other</span> have seen the largest decline in wages.
+<span class='occ_title_em state'>Material moving workers, all other</span> have seen the largest decline in wages.
 Between 2004 and 2015, the adjusted median annual salary dropped from $45,602 to $20,794.
 That's a change of about -54 percent.

-Meanwhile, <span class='occ_title_em'>ship engineers</span> saw the sharpest increase in wages in Massachusetts.
+Meanwhile, <span class='occ_title_em state'>ship engineers</span> saw the sharpest increase in wages in Massachusetts.
 Income went up 101.81 percent between 1999 and 2015 from $42,870 to $86,517.

 Some occupations are markedly competitive, with fewer workers earning more.
 Local demand for the work and cost of living also can affect salaries.

-The biggest decline for any job category in Massachusetts was among <span class='occ_title_em'>coil winders, tapers, and finishers</span>.
+The biggest decline for any job category in Massachusetts was among <span class='occ_title_em state'>coil winders, tapers, and finishers</span>.
 In 1999, there were 960 employees.
 But by 2015, that figure declined 92.71 percent to 70.

 The jobs that had gained the most employees was commercial pilots.
 There were 2,017 percent more workers in 2015 as compared to 2004.
 Overall, the total number of workers grew from 60 to 1,270 in Massachusetts.